- Home

 Blood tests

-Hodgkin lymphoma cannot be diagnosed with a blood test.
-However, once Hodgkin lymphoma has been diagnosed, you will have regular blood tests to check how the disease and its treatment are affecting the levels of blood cells in your body.
+Hodgkin lymphoma cannot be diagnosed with a blood test (when a sample of blood is removed from a vein in your arm using a needle).
+However, once Hodgkin lymphoma has been diagnosed, you will have regular blood tests to check how the treatment is affecting the levels of blood cells in your body.

 A test known as a full blood count (FBC) estimates your total number of red blood cells, white blood cells and platelets.
 Your results will be compared against the normal ranges, which are known as reference ranges or intervals.
 Reference ranges depend on many factors, including your age and gender, and the test method and laboratory.
 Talk to your treatment team about the reference ranges they are using for you.